-Walking, particularly brisk walking has come a long way in being recognized as one of the important health care regimens for everyone, particularly for grown adults.
-Walking is proven to be one of the best and easiest tools available to preserve and maintain health available to mankind today.
+Walking, particularly brisk walking has come a long way in becoming one of the important health care regimens for everyone, particularly for grown adults.
+Walking is one of the best and easiest tools available to preserve and maintain health available to mankind today.

-Brisk walking, essentially walking at a speed that’s just short of a run, causing sweating and increasing the heart rate to around 140’s pumps up your heart, circulating more blood and oxygen to your muscles and your organs, including the brain.
+Brisk walking causes sweating and increases the heart rate to around 140’s pumps up your heart.
+It also circulates more blood and oxygen to your muscles and your organs, including the brain.
 Walks help you clear your head, pace your thoughts and calm you down.
-Experts suggest that brisk walking for 30 minutes can help you burn 150 to 200 calories based on your current exercise capacity and body weight.
+Brisk walking for 30 minutes can help you burn 150-200 calories based on your current exercise capacity and body weight.
 To extract maximum benefits from walking, it is suggested to walk for 30 minutes or more for at least 5 days a week.

 People who indulge in regular brisk walking are less prone to stroke and other cardiovascular problems.
 According to a study by the Harvard Medical School, walking for just 2.5 hours a week, which is 21 minutes a day can cut the risk of Ischemic heart disease by 30%.